 Contact with the local population led to many enduring friendships and some 1,800 local girls sailed to the States to marry their GIs.

-Visit the NI War Memorial to view the section of the exhibition dedicated to telling the story of the American Presence in Northern Ireland during WW2.
+Visit the NI War Memorial to view the section of the exhibition dedicated to telling the story of the American Presence in Northern Ireland during the Second World War.